In my recent post, I have compared the renewal pricing of all the web hosting.

 In the new WordPress account, first, you need to install the All-in-one WP migration plugin from the WordPress directory.
 Once, installation completed, move to the plugin section and click on the import.

 Here, you will need to import the file which you have exported in the first part.
-It’s very easy, you just need to select the import location or type where your backup resides.
-Refer the below snapshot
+It’s straightforward, and you need to select the import location or type where your backup resides.
+Refer to the below snapshot

-For a small size blog its very good option to migrate to the new account but if your blog size exceeds to 512MB then you must have to upgrade.
+For a small size blog its excellent option to migrate to the new account, but if your blog size exceeds 512MB, then you must have to upgrade.

 - Easy to install and understand.